Ultimate frisbee: Competitions

-Professional Leagues (AUDL, PUL, and WUL in North America)
+Professional Leagues (UFA, PUL, and WUL in North America)

-North America consists of one men's professional-level ultimate league, the American Ultimate Disc League (AUDL), with teams from the United States and Canada.
+North America consists of one men's professional-level ultimate league, the Ultimate Frisbee Association (UFA) (formerly known as the American Ultimate Disc League (AUDL)), with teams from the United States and Canada.
 The United States has two women's professional leagues, the Premier Ultimate League (PUL) and the Western Ultimate League (WUL).

 The AUDL was founded by Josh Moore and its inaugural season began in April 2012.
 In 2013 the league was bought by Ultimate Xperience Ventures LLC, a company founded by Rob Lloyd who was serving as VP of Cisco but has since become the CEO of Hyperloop.
 In 2012 the league began with eight teams, but currently consists of 22 teams in four divisions (East, South, Midwest, and West).
 Since the league's inaugural season, they have added 24 new teams and had 10 teams fold.
 Only two of the original eight teams remain in the league (Detroit Mechanix and Indianapolis AlleyCats).
 Each team plays a total of 14 regular season games on Friday, Saturday, or Sunday during the months of April through July.
 In late July there are playoffs in each division followed by a championship weekend held the first weekend in August.
 The AUDL uses the Discraft Ultrastar as the official game disc.
 The team funding comes from sources similar to those of other professional sports: sales of tickets, merchandise, concessions and sponsorship.
 In 2014, the league entered an agreement with ESPN to broadcast 18 games per season for a two-year period (with a third year option) on the online streaming service ESPN3.
 That contract was executed by Fulcrum Media Group.

 There used to be a rival league named Major League Ultimate (MLU).
 Active between 2013 and 2016, it had eight teams, and was considered the main alternative to the AUDL, until it closed down.
 It used the Innova Pulsar as the official game disc.